 ZZL: The Central Interim Storage Facility in Würenlingen, owned and operated by the Zwilag company.
-In addition to a storage hall for dry storage of spent fuel and vitrified HLW that can accommodate 200 transport and storage casks (see Section D.2.1), it features a storage building for ILW with a capacity of 4,000 m3 of waste (see Figure 10), and a storage hall for LLW with a capacity of 16,500 m3 of waste.
+In addition to a storage hall for dry storage of spent fuel and vitrified HLW (see Section D.2.1), it features a storage building for ILW with a capacity of 4,000 m3 of waste, and a storage hall for L/ILW with a capacity of 16,500 m3 of waste.
 Auxiliary facilities for the sorting and decontamination of materials and for the conditioning of waste are also available.
 The most important conditioning facility is the plasma incinerator for melting and incineration of LLW.
 The storage facility started active operation in June 2001.
 The sorting, decontamination and conditioning facilities have been available for active operation since December 2003.
 Test campaigns of the plasma incinerator with active waste started in 2004.
 In September 2009 a permit for the permanent operation of the plasma incinerator was granted by ENSI.
-The storage hall for LLW has not yet been commissioned.
+Meanwhile, one or two incineration campaigns of this facility are carried out annually.
+The building with the original purpose to storage LLW at the moment is only used for the storage of conventional materials (non-radioactive).
+The commissioning of the building for the original purpose is planned for 2020 as an interim storage for LLW.